Additional information and help with the boot.ini.

-How to view the boot.ini
+How to view the contents of boot.ini

-2. In the run line type: msconfig and press enter.
+2. In the Run line, type msconfig and press Enter.

 3. Click the boot.ini tab.